azure-adventure-day/aad-team/setup-infra-gameengine.md

 After the script has been executed you will see two resource groups, one holding TF storage, the other one holding e.g. the AKS cluster etc.

-**Note: You don't have to wait until the terraform deployment has finished completely to continue with the next steps.
-Check if the Azure services like Azure SQL are already deployed in the Azure Portal and continue working with the tasks below!**
+**Note: Please see the Terraform output, it includes the SQL Server password and the SQL connection string**

 ## Gameengine Setup

-1. An instance of Azure SQL and a SQL DB  should be deployed to your RG.
-Reset the Azure SQL Server admin password and adjust the firewall in the Azure Portal for Azure SQL Server so you can work with the DB.
+1. An instance of Azure SQL and a SQL DB  should be deployed to your RG
-2. Also allow other Azure Services to access SQL Server so your cluster can talk to the DB.
+2. Also allow other Azure Services to access SQL Server so your cluster can talk to the DB
-3. In the Azure Portal open your SQL Database,  go to the Query editor and execute the scripts in the DatabaseScripts folder.
+3. In the Azure Portal open your SQL Database,  go to the Query editor and execute the scripts in the DatabaseScripts folder
-4. Take a note of the SQL database connection string.
+4. Take a note of the SQL database connection string
 5. Switch to the GameEngine folder and modify the `blackbox_gameengine_deployment.yaml` file to reference your connection strings.
 Make sure you set the password correctly in the DB connection string.
 6. You can deploy directly from Cloud Shell.
 Run the following command to be able to use kubectl with your aks cluster.
 ```
-az aks-get credentials -n <aks_cluster_name> -g <resource_group_name>
+az aks get-credentials -n <aks_cluster_name> -g <resource_group_name>
 ```
 7. Deploy the game engine using kubectl.
 ```